 The whole of a medical marijuana product is generally is greater than the sum of its individual parts.
 The primary active ingredient in the product will always be tetrahydrocannabinol (“THC”), but the effects of that ingredient are enhanced or modified by several other terpenes that are present in the cannabis plant.
 THC and terpenes each deliver desirable medical efficacy, but the combination of those compounds has a multiplier influence that enhances the therapeutic benefits of the whole product.
 The THC-terpene combination is responsible for what is commonly referred to as the entourage effect.

 As more information and research on medical marijuana becomes available, cannabis cultivators will be better able to tailor their plants to control relative concentrations of THC and terpenes.
-This will further enable them to develop custom cannabis strains that target specific pathologies and ailments.
+This will further enable them to develop custom cannabis cultivars that target specific pathologies and ailments.
 Independent cannabis testing laboratories, including Modern Canna Science in central Florida, will play a crucial role in this process.

 Terpenes and Cannabis

 Terpenes are volatile organic compounds that are found in almost every plant species.
-They are also the essential oils that give cannabis and other plants their characteristic flavors and aromas.
+They are also essential oils that give cannabis and other plants their characteristic flavors and aromas.

 Cannabis plants contain approximately 200 different terpene compounds.
 Roughly thirty of those terpenes will be predominant in most cannabis plants, while the remaining compounds are more likely to be found in trace quantities.
 The relative concentrations of those terpenes will change as a function of a plant’s growing environment, including its exposure to sunlight and water and the composition of soils and fertilizers applied to the plants while they are being cultivated.